ben-watt/wordle/README.md

 ## TODO:

-- Deploy to AWS
-- Create Dev and Prod
-- Hook up DNS
 - Get the look and feel more like classic WORDLE
   - Spacing of grid
   - Keyboard
   - Top bar
 - Alter the 'Share' tab to display more information about NSFWordle
 - Update the public assets (ideally generate on build)
+- Sometimes scrolls on mobile

+Before Go Live:

+- Need to add the naughty words to the real word list
+- Need to randomise wordlist
+- Update the msEpoc

+Other:

+- Enter on the left?